odinuv/web/articles/html/index.md

         </UL>
 {% endhighlight %}

-As you can see, in HTML lots of the code is optional, this was intentional so that the language behaves *smartly* (e.g. when you end a list, it's clear that the list item is also ended).
+As you can see, in HTML lots of the code is optional, this is intentional so that the language behaves *smartly* (e.g. when you end a list, it's clear that the list item is also ended).
-But this variability made implementations of web browsers quite complicated and in the end also proved to be somewhat confusing for HTML developers as well and ultimately lead to development of the *XHTML* language, but before I get to that, I need to tell you about XML.
+But this variability made implementations of web browsers quite complicated and in the end also proved to be somewhat confusing for HTML developers as well and ultimately lead to the development of the *XHTML* language, but before I get to that, I need to tell you about XML.

 ### XML
 Parallel to HTML an [XML (Extensible Markup Language)](https://en.wikipedia.org/wiki/XML) was born.
 The XML language is a generic language for data description, so its companions are e.g. [CSV -- Comma-Separated Values](https://en.wikipedia.org/wiki/Comma-separated_values) for tabular data or [JSON -- JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON) for any structured data.
-XML has nothing to do with HTML or structure of text documents.
+XML has nothing to do with HTML or the structure of text documents.
 It does not define any interpretation nor any rendering of the data.

 However XML looks similar to HTML4 because they both have the same ancestor (SGML).
 It